About NorthLink WA

 NorthLink WA has a long term vision to cater for the expected traffic volumes of a future Perth population of 3.5 million.
 There is limited opportunity for further upgrades to the existing Great Northern Highway, where growing traffic volumes are impacting on the community.
 Commuters, tourists, freight and other road users use this route to travel between Perth and the State’s north.

-Tonkin Highway will be upgraded to freeway-standard, free-flowing link from Collier Road to Reid Highway.
+Tonkin Highway has been upgraded to a freeway-standard, free-flowing link from Collier Road to Reid Highway.
 This will improve amenity in local communities by attracting vehicles away from local roads.

-A new 37 km highway will be built between Tonkin Highway / Reid Highway and Muchea.
+A new 37 km extension of Tonkin Highway is complete between Reid Highway and Muchea.

 Shifting the majority of heavy vehicles from Great Northern Highway onto NorthLink WA will improve amenity in the Swan Valley for residents and the 600,000 tourists who visit the area each year.

-Connecting NorthLink WA and Tonkin Highway will further increase the importance of Tonkin Highway as a north-south route, linking to industrial areas such as the Airport and Kewdale precincts.
+Connecting NorthLink WA and Tonkin Highway will further increase the importance of Tonkin Highway as a north-south route, linking to industrial areas such as Perth Airport and Kewdale precincts.

-What improvements will I see on the Southern Section?
+What improvements have been realised on the Southern Section?

 Traffic is moving across the bridge over Morley Drive.
-A roundabout-style interchange is being constructed at ground level on Morley Drive to link with the bridge.
+A roundabout-style interchange operates at ground level on Morley Drive to link with the bridge.
 This is the first interchange of this type to be built in WA.

 Find out more information on our dedicated Southern Section page.